python/mypy/docs/source/config_file.rst

     :type: boolean
     :default: False

-    Makes mypy analyze imports even if missing a py.typed marker or stubs.
+    Makes mypy analyze imports from installed packages even if missing a :ref:`py.typed marker or stubs <installed-packages>`.

     If this option is used in a per-module section, the module name should match the name of the *imported* module, not the module containing the